 Model sensitivity runs were undertaken to determine the boundary conditions needed to obtain close fitting solutions and Figure 6 shows the final preferred model results obtained from the CRS calculations.
-Previous models that used broad rate limits required millions of trial model solutions that produced a wide range of marginally acceptable solutions (0.05 level) that could not be updated by the CRS algorithm to produce the narrower thermal peaks needed 480 to closely fit the AFT data at the 0.5 level.
-Limiting the heating/cooling rates to 0.2 °C/Myr from 1700 Ma to 1200 Ma and 1 °C/Myr for the post-1200 Ma history improved model performance dramatically and yielded 44 solutions at the 0.5 significance level (dark gray lines; Fig. 6a).
-These limits kept temperatures closer to surface conditions prior to the first heating event and eliminated spurious temperature fluctuations associated with rates that are much
+We assumed two random reheating events with two accompanying thermal minima randomly selected between 1700-1200 Ma and 700-400 Ma for the model t-T history.
+Previous models that used broad rate limits required millions of trial model solutions that produced a wide range of marginally acceptable solutions (0.05 level) that could not be updated by the CRS algorithm to produce the narrower thermal peaks needed to closely fit the AFT data at the 0.5 level.
+Limiting the heating/cooling rates to 0.2 °C/Myr from 1700 Ma to 1200 Ma and 1 °C/Myr for the post-1200 Ma history improved model performance dramatically and yielded 44 solutions at the 0.5 significance level (dark grey lines; Fig. 6a).
+These limits kept temperatures closer to surface conditions prior to the first heating event and eliminated spurious temperature fluctuations associated with rates that are much higher than those used to generate the synthetic data (Fig. 1).
+For natural multikinetic samples, we do not know the thermal history in advance, so iterative modelling and flexible boundary conditions may be necessary to obtain good t-T solutions.

-- 485 higher than those used to generate the synthetic data (Fig. 1).
 Unlike the QTQt model results of Figure 3, all individual thermal histories in Figure 6a provide statistically significant fits to the AFT data.
 The minimum objective function solution (green curve; Fig. 6a) provides the closest fit to the AFT age and length data (Fig. 6c).
-The exponential mean of all 300 solutions (blue curve; Fig. 6a) provides acceptable fits for kinetic populations two and three but fails to fit population one lengths due to insufficient annealing; the wide range of permissible solutions - 490 for the low temperature peak results in an exponential mean peak temperature that is lower than each of the individual solutions.
-Retention ages (Fig. 6b) are model ages representing the oldest track (approximately 2 μm) in each population and they indicate the approximate times when thermal history information is retained by each AFT population.
+The exponential mean of all 300 solutions (blue curve; Fig. 6a) provides acceptable fits for kinetic populations two and three but fails to fit population one lengths due to insufficient annealing; the wide range of permissible solutions for the low temperature peak results in an exponential mean peak temperature that is lower than each of the individual solutions.
+Retention ages (Fig. 6b) are model ages representing the oldest track (the shortest retained track length of $\sim 2 \mu m$) present in each population and they indicate the approximate times when thermal history information is retained by each AFT population.
 Population one retention ages are younger than thermal peak one, implying total annealing and accumulation of new tracks after the peak one maximum temperatures.
 Population two shows a bimodal retention age distribution indicating that some solutions have tracks with older retention ages that were not reset during the first cycle of heating.
-The very old population three retention ages suggest that tracks were retained at temperatures $> 290 \,^{\circ}C$.
+Population three retention ages are all ~2000 Ma, implying high track retentivity and insensitivity to the two heating events.